About The NSBA

 NSBA’s mission is to create and foster an environment that promotes profitable and sustained export-oriented business growth for its members.
 It does this by:

-- Managing and administering the Nova Scotia Boat Builder Apprenticeship Program;
+- Managing and administering the Nova Scotia Boat Builder and Marine Service Technician Apprenticeship Programs in partnership with the Nova Scotia Apprenticeship Agency

-- Representing the boatbuilding industry at various government levels; and
+- Representing the boatbuilding industry at various government levels

 In 2005, the NSBA signed the first-ever licensing agreement with New Zealand’s Boating Industry Training Organisation to adapt and deliver their boat builder training materials to apprentices registered in Canada’s Maritime provinces.

-The NSBA is the first point of contact for the boatbuilding industry in Canada’s Maritime provinces.
+The NSBA is the first point of contact for the boatbuilding industry in Canada’s three Maritime provinces comprising Nova Scotia, Prince Edward Island and New Brunswick.

 NSBA’s Commitment to You